zeromq/pyzmq/docs/source/morethanbindings.rst

 Extensions
 ----------

-So far, PyZMQ includes three extensions to core 0MQ that we found basic enough to be included in PyZMQ itself:
+So far, PyZMQ includes three extensions to core ØMQ that we found basic enough to be included in PyZMQ itself:

 * :ref:`zmq.log <logging>` : Logging handlers for hooking Python logging up to the network
 * :ref:`zmq.devices <devices>` : Custom devices and objects for running devices in the background
-* :ref:`zmq.eventloop <eventloop>` : The :ref:`Tornado` event loop, adapted for use
+* :ref:`zmq.eventloop <eventloop>` : The `Tornado`_ event loop, adapted for use
-  with 0MQ sockets.
+  with ØMQ sockets.

 .. _ØMQ: http://www.zeromq.org
 .. _Tornado: https://github.com/facebook/tornado